 - 1. How can we be assured that Psalm 22 is a prophecy of Jesus? - 2.
 What parts of this Psalm are quoted in the New Testament? - 3.
 What kind of people wanted Christ to be crucified? - 4.
 How did God answer the prayer of Christ for deliverance? - 5.
-What verses show that Christ came out victorious?
+What verses show that Christ was victorious?

-Christ was divine, and He was also human.
+Christ was divine-but He was also human.
 He suffered anguish of heart and tortuous sufferings in His flesh.
 It was terrible what He went through.
-He truly had a broken heart. crushed and beaten by the abuse and mistreatment of those who rejected and hated Him.
-His holy saints have had to suffer like things down through the ages.
-We can picture Him there on the cruel tree, and as we weigh the prophecy of this suffering we are made to realize the awfulness of it all.
-But thank God for the victorious end of it all!
+He truly had a broken heart, crushed and beaten by the abuse and mistreatment of those who rejected and hated Him.
+His holy saints have had to suffer similar things down through the ages.

+We can picture Him there on the cruel tree, and as we weigh the prophecy of this suffering, we are made to realize the awfulness of it all.
+Thank God for the victorious end of it all!
 His prayer for deliverance was answered.
 He exhorts us to praise the Lord, "for He hath not despised nor abhorred the affliction of the afflicted."
-God was not unmindful of what Christ was suffering, neither had He forsaken him, as it may have seemed to the human sense.
-No. but He was rather working out His eternal purpose.
-A people would be born and become a great nation that would be for Christ the people of His choice.
-His Bride of love forever and ever!
-The meek, the holy, the pure and the righteous would prevail and stand with Him in the favor of God forever.
-Many people of many nations will hear the gospeland be saved, turning to the Lord and to worship Him.
-Yes, there is victory here: victory for Christ and victory for all who will love and obey Him.
-Even if we suffer as Christ suffered we will all be glorified together.
-Thus He really finished and brought His great plan of redemption to a perfect fulfillment. -Leslie C. Busbee
+God was not unmindful of what Christ was suffering; neither had He forsaken him as it may have seemed to the human sense.
+Rather, He was working out His eternal purpose.
+A people would be born and become a great nation for Christ-the people of His choice, His Bride of love, forever and ever!
+The meek, the holy, the pure, and the righteous would prevail and stand with Him in the favor of God forever.
+Many people of many nations would hear the gospel and be saved, and turn to the worship of the Lord.

+Yes, there is victory here-victory for Christ and victory for all who will love and obey Him.
+Even if we suffer as Christ suffered, we will all be glorified together.
+Thus, He really finished and brought His great plan of redemption to a perfect fulfillment.